TeaPackCZ/RobotZed/README.md

  locals and timeZone data:
 *   dpkg-reconfigure tzdata
 *   dpkg-reconfigure locales
+*   apt-get remove unattended-upgrades

-Update cache to install new packages:
+Then you can reconnect under your account and update cache to install new packages:
 *    sudo apt update

 Install required packages: